Attract the Best Candidates

 The title should be both industry standard and appealing.
-Target specific groups based on their area of study by including words such as "Computer" "Engineer" "Industrial" etc. Do not include jargon, which those outside of your company would not understand.
-Do not use numeric indicators of seniority level.
+Target specific groups based on their area of study by including words such as "Computer" "Engineer" "Industrial" etc. Try to use "Engineering Co-op" or even better "Laser and Electrical Co-op".

 The first short paragraph should be a "lead" that answers the question: why does a student want to do this job?
 Hooks can be job specific or based on your company's overall attributes.